-The Association for the Advancement of Blood and Biotherapies (AABB), America's Blood Centers (ABC), and the American Red Cross (ARC) are pleased to submit joint comments to the U. S. Food and Drug Administration (FDA) in response to the January 2025 final guidance, Recommendations to Reduce the Risk of Transmission of Disease Agents Associated with Sepsis by Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) (Guidance)
+The Association for the Advancement of Blood and Biotherapies (AABB), America's Blood Centers (ABC), and the American Red Cross (ARC) are pleased to submit joint comments to the U. S. Food and Drug Administration (FDA) in response to the May 2025 draft guidance, Recommendations to Reduce the Risk of Transmission of Disease Agents Associated with Sepsis by Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) (Draft Guidance)

 Our organizations appreciate the opportunity to comment on the Guidance.
 We support FDA's dedication and mission to enhance the safety of HCT/Ps and to prevent the transmission of communicable disease agents linked to sepsis.
+These comments closely align with the Joint Comments our organizations submitted to the original January 2025 Final Guidance which has been withdrawn.